rmitchellscott/rm-version-checker/README.md

 ### Fetch & run in one step
 > [!CAUTION]
 > Piping code from the internet directly into `bash` can be dangerous.
-Make sure you trust the source before running this.
+Make sure you trust the source and know what it will do to your system.

    ```bash
    wget -qO- https://raw.githubusercontent.com/rmitchellscott/rm-version-checker/main/rm-version-checker.sh | bash